The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

 Peter’s management of these initial relationships through extremely difficult times in the early years cannot be underestimated.
 Trading in China during the “cultural revolution” was not an easy task and I suspect one which very few traders in the world experienced.

 At this stage McDonald Vadco in the late 1960's was doing a lot of business in Australia.
 Offices had been opened in Sydney and Ron Kay was the 1st Sydney Manager.
 Business was difficult however and the office was shut 2 years later.

 Around about 1968 the New Zealand Market also started to change.
 Import licences on many categories of product had consolidated into the hands of a few Companies.
 Now, selling product not only required good relations with suppliers, but also good relations with import licence holders.

 To secure the long-term future of McDonald Vadco, Peter McClune started discussions with Wales and Mackinlay with a view to bringing then on as shareholders.
 This resulted in new shareholding being a third each (William McDonald & Co. / Wales and Mackinlay / Vadco Traders)

 The effect of this arrangement enabled stable sales and ongoing growth

-A number of other changes also started to occur with staff.
+Many other changes also started to occur with staff.
 In about 1972 Des MacDonald (different spelling for McDonald Vadco) joined the staff.
 Des had a wonderful attitude to visiting China.
 He loved the people and his bubbling personality assisted in breaking down a lot of doors.
 This was also the year New Zealand and China established formal diplomatic relations.